kazurayam/Processing50000/README.md

 ### Controller Test Case

-I made a Test Case `TC_controller` which reads the `data.csv` file in, determines which lines to process, calles `TC_worker` which passing parameters from the file into the worker.
+I made a Test Case `TC_controller` which reads the `data.csv` file in, determines which lines to process, calles `TC_worker` while passing parameters from the file into the worker.

     import static com.kms.katalon.core.testcase.TestCaseFactory.findTestCase
     import com.kms.katalon.core.webui.keyword.WebUiBuiltInKeywords as WebUI